 802.11ac Wi-Fi and Bluetooth 4.2 are integrated.
 If you get the LTE model (for an extra $130), there’s a single global unit—unlike with iPhones—with an embedded SIM card that works on all four major US carriers and most international carriers.
 It has almost all the bands that US and Canadian carriers use, except for T-Mobile and Freedom’s new band 66 (that said, it has enough other T-Mobile bands that it will do just fine on its network).
 The tablet is Category 9 LTE, capable of top speeds of 450Mbps—not as fast as top-of-the-line phones, but still fast.

 You don’t need to sign up for a plan when you get the LTE model, and you can switch carriers at will.
-In the US, you can choose between prepaid plans from AT&T, Sprint, T-Mobile, AlwaysOnline, and GigSky on the tablet itself (The last two carriers specialise in global roaming.)
+In the US, you can choose between prepaid plans from AT&T, Sprint, T-Mobile, AlwaysOnline, and GigSky on the tablet itself (The last two carriers specialize in global roaming.)
 The tablet also works on Verizon, but not with Apple’s SIM—you need to remove it and replace it with a Verizon SIM card.

 The iPad Pro uses Apple’s new A10X processor, which is like the A10 chip in the iPhone 7 series, but with better graphics performance.
 When we benchmarked it against other iOS and Android tablets, we found that it’s the most powerful processor in the ARM realm now.